Learn to bake a delicious basic muffin recipe (with variations) to let you personalize a muffin for any day or any mood.

-For a new baker, those fancy layer cakes can be daunting.
-Getting everything measured properly, and then finishing with all that assembly and decorating can be enough to burn out a new baker.
+For a new baker, fancy layer cakes can be daunting.
+Getting everything measured properly, and then finishing and assembling and decorating can be enough to burn out any baker.
 So, let’s start with something simpler.

-Here are the tools and equipment you need to make this basic muffin recipe:
+Tools and equipment needed to make this muffin recipe:

 - Two Mixing bowls: one for dry ingredients and one for wet.